sjkordis/sjkordis.github.io/README.md

 NOTES:

-a.
-To understand the Google Maps portion of this assignment, I did all the exercises provided in the lectures.
+1. To understand the Google Maps portion of this assignment, I did all the exercises provided in the lectures.
 Same for the KnockOut and API portions.

-b.
-I read many Udacity forum posts and drew inspiration from the suggestions offered.
+2. I read many Udacity forum posts and drew inspiration from the suggestions offered.
 I also consulted Stack Overflow when I got stuck, which happened frequently.

-c.
-I tested the application on two Windows laptops (with and without a large monitor), an Android phone, and an Android tablet.
+3. I tested the application on two Windows laptops (with and without a large monitor), an Android phone, and an Android tablet.
 I used the Google Chrome device emulator to test against virtual iOS devices.